luc-lonq/osuFrancePlays/README.md

-Web app for french regional rankings and scores of the week.
-Should be updated in 2025 by something better with more stats and such.
+Web application built in Laravel for osu!'s french regional rankings and scores of the week.

+Not maintened anymore, currently redone with new functionalities https://github.com/pradevosu

 https://osufranceplays.fr